Bearddyy/gpio_hal/README.md

-# Template GPIO Hardware Abstraction Laye
+# Template GPIO Hardware Abstraction Layer

 This is a template for a GPIO Hardware Abstraction Layer (HAL) for embedded C projects.
 It is intended to be used as a starting point for your own HAL.
 The main purpose of this template is to provide a starting point for your own HAL and to demonstrate how to structure your HAL.
 It is not intended to be a fully functional HAL.